 For multifamily property owners, the transition to working from home has brought about a new set of challenges.
-Tenants need more bandwidth to stay connected to their co-workers during the day and stream movies with their families at night.
-Add to that the fact that children are about to engage in distance learning, and it’s clear demands are set to spike.
+Tenants need more bandwidth to stay connected to their co-workers during the day.
+And stream movies with their families at night.
+Add to that the fact children are about to engage in distance learning and it’s clear demands are set to spike.

 All of this is causing owners to re-examine their buildings’ internet offerings and invest in smart technologies and devices that are connected to the Internet of Things.
 The goal is to meet evolving tenant demands while giving residents greater control over the technology in their homes.

 “Instant self-service speed upgrades were once considered a luxury, now they have become a requirement,” said Tony St. Pierre, senior manager, connected communities marketing at CenturyLink.

 St. Pierre said that providing a secure, stable WiFi connection must be at the forefront of solving connectivity challenges.
 Over the last few months, the CenturyLink team has worked with its multifamily clients to help them give their residents the technology they need to be successful in this new environment.

 “Our CenturyLink ON product allows for instant access to our fiber internet service with just a couple of entries online, no installation, waiting or hassle,” St. Pierre said.

 St. Pierre added CenturyLink ON’s self-service features also allow users to instantly upgrade their internet speed online.
 This is a necessity as people rely more heavily on their home internet connection for their work needs.

 “We’re starting to hear a lot more chatter about touchless entry, energy management, coworking common space areas, package delivery — these are all becoming more commonplace,” St. Pierre said.
 “Investing in these amenities now will boost an owner’s value proposition to one that’s not only relatable today, but for the long-term.”